MicrosoftDocs/learn/learn-pr/startups/fundraising/includes/2-how-investment-works.md

 Many founders take a stepwise approach to committing time to their startup.
 This is a perfectly rational approach.
 However, when you're ready to raise funding, investors will expect you to be working in your business full-time and not as a side hustle.

+> [!TIP]
-Practical tip: Before you make contact with an investor, ensure your LinkedIn profile reflects your role as founder of your company.
+> Before you make contact with an investor, ensure your LinkedIn profile reflects your role as founder of your company.

 **Risk mitigation:** Investors will want to see that you've put in place some basic risk mitigation measures, such as: